broadinstitute/capirca-syntax-highlighter/README.md

 This repo provides support for the [Workflow Description Language [Capirca][1] in [Sublime Text Editor][2], [Visual Studio Code][3], and [GitHub Linguist][4].

+This was converted from the Atom syntax highlighter developed [here](https://github.com/facebookincubator/language-capirca)

 ## Installation

 ### Sublime Text